Belethors-General-Mods/belethor/CONTRIBUTE.md

  - [Elixir](https://elixir-lang.org/): `1.7`, `1.8`.
  - [OTP](https://github.com/erlang/otp): `21.1`, `21.2`.

+The checks on elixir code are:
+ - Compile without warnings
+ - keep at least 80% of your code covered with tests
+ - the new unit tests and the old tests should still pass.
+ - dialyzer should not complain
+ - code needs to have consistent formatted (`mix format` does that for you) See `.travis.yml` how these tests are run, you can run them easily on your on machine, before committing.

 ## something unclear?
 If you don't get something here, join our [Discord Server](https://discord.gg/4ezeRgn) and ask in '#support'.